Nottingham Forest is a fun club to visit, and it's in a lovely and interesting…

 From there he built up a company called Ecotricity, based in nearby Stroud, and used his small fortune to purchase a football club that had been a village club for decades, plying their trade in leagues like the Gloucester County League and the Hellenic League Premier Division against teams like Cheltenham and Kingstonian and Braintree.
 Yes, Braintree — I didn’t make that one up.

-His money got them up, which was sealed when they won the National League playoff at Wembley last year (here is what all the leagues are all about), and here they are.
+His money got them up, which was sealed when they won the National League playoff at Wembley in 2018 (here is what all the leagues are all about), and here they are.
 Along the way, he installed solar panels, put the players on a vegan diet, switched the ground to vegan, started recycling as much as possible, putting in electrical vehicle charging stations, and doing other things to, as a sign across the roof says, “change the rules of the game.”

 He also changed the club color to green, of course.